profilixa/.github/profile/README.md

 - **Instagram**: <a href="https://www.instagram.com/profilixa" target="_blank">Instagram Page</a> 📷
 - **YouTube**: <a href="https://www.youtube.com/@profilixa" target="_blank">YouTube Channel</a> 📺

-## License 📜

-This repository and its content are under the [MIT License](link_to_license.md).
-You are welcome to use and modify our work following the terms of this license. 📄

 We look forward to connecting with you and exploring the endless possibilities of technology together! 🚀